Bullet Journal Valentine’s Day Doodles

 Heart Candy

-With candy being one of the most popular gifts for the holiday, of course, I had to include this doodle.
+With candy being one of the most popular and well-loved gifts for Valentine’s Day, it was an absolute must for me to include this sweet and simple doodle in the collection.

 Calendar Doodle